 Users are free to use any alphabetic prefix and associate it with a specific schema in the HED version specification.
-Tags from the associated schema must be prefixed with this namespace designator (including the colon) when used in annotation.
+Tags from the associated schema must be prefixed with this name (followed by a colon) when used in annotation.

 Terms from only one schema can appear in the annotation without a namespace prefix followed by a colon.